 Phoenix voters rejecting anti-rail initiative by wide margin

-The results so far are mostly from mail-in ballots and represent about 22.5% of the city's 764,653 registered voters.
-More returns were expected later in the evening.
+Phoenix voters said "yes" to expanding light rail transportation in the nation's fifth largest city Tuesday by soundly saying "no" to a measure that aimed to stop any more development of the system, according to early, unofficial returns.

-Phoenix Mayor Kate Gallego celebrated the early returns showing a margin of nearly 2-1 against the measure.
+Mayor Kate Gallego expressed confidence the measure known as Proposition 105 will be defeated when the rest of the votes are counted.

-"Light rail expansion is not stopping — not today, not tomorrow," Gallego said.
+"Light rail expansion is not stopping — not today, not tomorrow," Gallego said late Tuesday.
 "This campaign was never about one track of rail.
 It was about equity for our entire city and voters delivered on that promise."

+Paul P. Skoutelas, the president and CEO of the American Public Transportation Association, called the vote "a monumental day at the ballot box for public transportation in Phoenix."

+Supporters of Proposition 105 were stunned by the early trend against their measure.

 Approval of Proposition 105 would immediately stop a planned 5.5-mile (8.85-kilometer) extension of the rail into the working-class Hispanic and African American communities of south Phoenix, home to numerous auto repair shops and Mexican markets.